feel-physics/HoloMagnet3/README.md

 ## Overview

-This code is published to **help** understanding sessions of HoloLens app development in IT Tech conference which held once a year by Microsoft Japan.
+This code is published to **help** understanding sessions of HoloLens app development in IT Tech conference which is held once a year by Microsoft Japan.

 The reason why I published this open-source app is, because I was one of 17 personal sponsors who have **Microsoft MVP Award** (The Microsoft **M**ost **V**aluable **P**rofessional award is given by Microsoft to "technology experts who passionately share their knowledge with the community.")